apache/pekko-connectors/docs/src/main/paradox/google-cloud-pub-sub-grpc.md

 @@@warning

-This connector contains code generated from Protobuf files which is bound to @extref:[Akka gRPC $akka-grpc.version$](akka-grpc:).
-This makes it @extref:[NOT binary-compatible](akka-grpc:/binary-compatibility.html) with later versions of Akka gRPC.
+This connector contains code generated from Protobuf files which is bound to @extref:[Apache Pekko gRPC $akka-grpc.version$](akka-grpc:).
+This makes it @extref:[NOT binary-compatible](akka-grpc:/binary-compatibility.html) with later versions of Apache Pekko gRPC.
-You can not use a different version of Akka gRPC within the same JVM instance.
+You can not use a different version of Apache Pekko gRPC within the same JVM instance.

 @@@

 ## Build setup

-The Alpakka Google Cloud Pub/Sub gRPC library contains the classes generated from [Google's protobuf specification](https://github.com/googleapis/java-pubsub/tree/master/proto-google-cloud-pubsub-v1/).
+The Apache Pekko Connectors Google Cloud Pub/Sub gRPC library contains the classes generated from [Google's protobuf specification](https://github.com/googleapis/java-pubsub/tree/master/proto-google-cloud-pubsub-v1/).

 @@@note { title="ALPN on JDK 8" }